learn-co-students/SENG-LIVE-071822-phase-1/01_Functions_&_Scope/Readme.md

 Today we will work on functions that may help us accomplish some tasks related to displaying data on the application.

-The variable inventory is an array of book objects in index.js.
-Inventory[0] is the following book.
+The variable `inventory` is an array of book objects in index.js. `inventory[0]` is the following book:
 ```
         {
             id:1,